ssasy-auth/core/docs/designs/auth-processes.md

 # `ssasy` process view

-The purpose of this project is to create a usable and secure self-soveriegn user authentication system.
-This is acheived using two logical modules:
+The purpose of this project is to create a usable and secure self-soveriegn user authentication process that enables a verifier to verify that a user is who they claim to be.
+There are two main ingredients to this process:

+- `claimant` - the user that is claiming to have control of a public key
+- `verifier` - the user or service that is verifying that the claimant has control of a public key

+That being said, the process is acheived using three logical components:

 1. `challenge-mod.ts` - contains the logic for generating and solving challenges
 2. `crypto-mod.ts` - contains the logic for encrypting and decrypting messages and creating and verifying signatures

-These logical modules allow users and services to perform the following user authentication processes:

-1. User Registration - allows services to confirm that a user has control of a key pair and to associate a key pair with a unique identifier
-2. User Login - allows services to confirm that a user has control of a key pair associated with a unique identifier

-to register and login to a system without the need for a central authority.
-The processes also enable services to verify that a user is who they claim to be without the need for a central or federated authority.
+3. `wallet.ts` - performs the user authentication process by abstracting the challenge and crypto modules

-## Logical Modules
+## Logical components

-The logical modules are responsible for creating and solving challenges, encrypting and decrypting messages and creating and verifying signatures.

 ### Challenge module

-A challenge consists of the following properties:
+The challenge module is responsible for generating and solving challenges as part of a challenge-response protocol.
+In this project, a challenge consists of the following properties:

 - `nonce` - A cryptographically secure random number that is used to generate the challenge's solution.
 The nonce is only used once and is discarded after the challenge is solved to prevent replay attacks.
 - `timestamp` - The time at which the challenge was created.
 Challenges are only valid for a short period of time (5 minutes) to prevent replay attacks.